 2 – Visual Editor

-Tip: Should you experience any problems when trying to insert code into your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If ever you experience issues when trying to insert code into your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.

 3 – Admin Color Scheme

-You can select a different color scheme for your WP dashboard area from the default choices, or customize the color scheme using various WordPress plugins …
+You can choose a new color scheme for your WP administration area from the default choices, or add a custom color scheme using WordPress plugins …

-Although this has no impact on what your site visitors see (your theme controls the look of your site is controlled by themes) or the functionality of your site, this feature can be used for branding the dashboard area with your corporate colors, or allowing users to personalize their own dashboard area.
+Although this does not affect what your blog visitors see (themes control the look of your site is controlled by themes) or the functional aspects of your site, this feature can be useful for branding the dashboard area with your corporate colors, or allowing users to personalize their own admin area.

 4 – Keyboard Shortcuts

-Ticking this box allow you to use keyboard shortcuts when moderating comments.
+Ticking the Enable keyboard shortcuts for comment moderation box allow you to use keyboard shortcuts to moderate comments.

 5 – Toolbar

-The WordPress Toolbar is located at the very top of your Dashboard screen and provides you (and your registered site users) with access to various admin functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar is located at the very top of your Dashboard screen and provides you (and your logged in site users) with access to a range of useful admin functions, features, information and “quick links” to other areas of your site …

 Important: Leave the “Show Toolbar when viewing site” check box ticked to display the Admin Toolbar in your WordPress dashboard.